robertdebock/ansible-collection-roles/roles/vault_no_package/README.md

 ---
 # defaults file for vault_no_package

+# Set the version of Vault to install.
+This can be "1.12.2", or include the features such as "1.12.2+ent" or "1.12.2+ent.hsm".
+vault_version: "1.12.2"

+# Set the path where to (temporarily) download Vault.
+vault_download_path: "/tmp/vault-{{ vault_version }}"

 # Set the (base) path where to install Vault.
-This can be "/".
+This can be "" or "/opt" for example.
-vault_path: "/"
+vault_path: ""

 # Set the user Vault will run under.
+The user "root" is not allowed.
 vault_user: vault

+# Set the shell for the vault_user.
+vault_user_shell: /bin/false

 # Set the group Vault will run under.
+The group "root" is not allowed.
 vault_group: vault

+# Set the address to communicate out.
+This must include the protocol identifier. (`http` or `https`.)
+vault_api_addr: "http://{{ ansible_hostname }}:8200"

+# Set the name of the cluster.
+Used for Raft to form a high-available cluster.
+vault_cluster_name: my_cluster

+# Set the hosts (IP of resolvable name) of the nodes in the cluster.
+vault_retry_join:
+  - address: 127.0.0.1

+# Optionally set the license.
+This is required for Enterprise versions of Vault.
+# vault_license: "XYZ"

+# Optionally set environment variables.
+vault_environment_variables:
+  - name: ChrystokiConfigurationPath
+    value: /some/path/luna/config
 ```

 ## [Requirements](#requirements)